Sample Employee GPS Tracking Policy

 GPS tracking allows a company to monitor the location of mobile employees and assets in real-time using GPS apps and tracking devices.

-It improves workforce management and ensures employee safety by tracking time and location data, monitoring activity, and optimizing job scheduling and costing.
+It improves workforce management and helps ensure employee safety by tracking time and location data, monitoring activity, and optimizing job scheduling and costing.

 No, the company only tracks employees during working hours and while they use company vehicles or mobile devices.